 ECLF was formed in 1990 as a non-stock corporation in the State of Maryland and began operations in 1991.
 We are taxexempt under section 501(c)(3) of the Code and a 509(a)(2) public charity under our parent organization, Investment.
 ECLF became a certified CDFI by the U.S. Department of Treasury in February 1997 and is recertified annually.
-Currently, with over \$484 million in assets under management, ECLF is one of the country's largest CDFIs.
+Currently, with over \$554 million in assets under management1, ECLF is one of the country's largest CDFIs.
 While ECLF has historically placed an emphasis on financing affordable housing, roughly one-third of its portfolio today includes nonhousing loans in the communities it serves, including those supporting educational facilities, health clinics and other community and commercial facilities.
+Across asset classes, ECLF places an emphasis on climate justice in its lending activity, including incorporating climate risk mitigation and decarbonization measures or financing standalone projects.
 This diversification is both a risk management tool and a reflection of Enterprise's guiding principle that a home in and of itself is not the end but, rather, the critical first rung on the ladder of opportunity.
 ECLF's mission is to deliver innovative financial products and technical assistance to mission-aligned organizations to acquire, develop and preserve quality and resilient affordable housing for low-and moderate-income families, and to revitalize their communities by providing access to good jobs, schools, transportations and healthy living environments.
 In partnership with both the private and public sectors, ECLF strives to create products that fill in the gaps left by traditional financing sources by providing loan capital to community-based, nonprofit, and mission-aligned for-profit developers in the communities it serves.

 We rely on our rigorous underwriting guidelines to provide loans to developers that are mission focused and financially sound.
-Project loans that become part of our portfolio meet ECLF's underwriting criteria as well as solve for community gaps that particularly impact low- and moderate-income persons and families.
-Strategically, these loans fit into one of three categories: (1) creating, preserving and improving affordable homes; (2) improving the capacity and effectiveness of public and private sectors to address housing insecurity; and (3) helping link low-income families to good schools, jobs, transit and healthcare.
+Project loans that become part of our portfolio meet ECLF's underwriting criteria as well as solve for community needs that particularly impact low- and moderate-income persons and families.
+Strategically, these loans fit into one of three categories: (1) creating, preserving and improving quality and resilient affordable homes; (2) improving the capacity and effectiveness of public and private sectors to address housing insecurity; and (3) helping link low-income families to good schools, jobs, transit and healthcare.

-ECLF products include short-term loans ranging from working capital lines to predevelopment, acquisition, construction, equity bridge loans, as well as mini-permanent and permanent financing.
+ECLF's loan products include short-term loans ranging from working capital lines to predevelopment, acquisition, construction, equity bridge loans, as well as mini-permanent and permanent financing.
 Our lending activities support our mission and that of our affiliates, Investment and Partners, to make home and community places of pride, power and belonging and to serve as platforms for resilience and upward mobility for all.
 The goal of our work is to enable neighborhoods to thrive with a mix of affordable housing options that incorporate the principles of housing resiliency, sustainable development and green design; that include high-quality and readily accessible primary healthcare and services that support the most vulnerable; and with educational facilities that are community-centered and embrace learning at all ages.
-See "Lending Activities" beginning on page 20.
+See "Lending Activities" beginning on page 21.

 We secure financing to provide loan capital to community organizations primarily through program related investments, debt and grants from foundations, corporations, individuals, federal, state and local governments and financial institutions.
 We are offering up to \$100 million of Notes through this continuous offering.
-See "Description of the Notes" beginning on page 31.
+See "Description of the Notes" beginning on page 33.
 We also finance some of our lending activities through income from our operations.
-See "Financing and Operational Activities" beginning on page 16.
+See "Financing and Operational Activities" beginning on page 17.